• Details

 Collect the bike at the rental shop.
 With Svolvaer as your base, there are several suggestions on how to discover the area.
 They include:

-• Join a RIB safari to the Trollfjord where you may spot sea eagles hovering overhead.
+• Join an optional RIB safari to the Trollfjord where you may spot sea eagles hovering overhead (additional charge)

 • Cycle to the nearby fishing village of Kabelvag and visit the Lofoten Cathedral.